krishgoel/krishgoel.com-v2/README.md

 # krishgoel.com ```-v2```
-> The source code to the 2nd iteration of my personal website, hosted at [krishgoel-com-v4.vercel.app](https://krishgoel-com-v4.vercel.app) (not pushed to production yet).
+> The source code to the 2nd iteration of my personal website (not pushed to production yet).

 ## To-do for future upgrades
 - [ ] Find a better way to present ```/recent```